gabezurita/fin_friend/README.md

 # FinFriend

+This is a demo project where I practice fintech database modeling, following the MVC pattern with Rails, implementing data upkeep automation, unit testing, and using Ruby to perform financial calculations.

-FinFriend is a rails app that allows users to create a credit card account and all the functionality associated with having a credit card.
+FinFriend is a Rails app that allows users to create a credit card account and all the functionality associated with having a credit card.

+This is a work in progress that I'm using to learn - any feedback is welcome!

 ### How to install the code locally